えいたんごクイズ

 Everyone at the formal event was properly hatted.

-The hatted crowd gathered in the town square.
+A hatted crowd gathered in the square, all wearing bright red caps.

 hatted の類義語・関連語